-Ra Butler is a Tulsa based monster artist and monster rights activist who works in mixed media and resin casting.
-She is known for advocating for mental health, feminist issues, body positivity, and self-esteem.
+Ra Butler is a Tulsa based monster artist and monster rights activist who works in mixed traditional media, digital art, and resin casting.
+She is known for advocating for mental health, neurodiversity, body positivity, and self-esteem.

 Ra Butler was born in a small town in Northeastern Oklahoma, and spent much of her childhood very isolated.
 She was homeschooled with her sister and attended a conservative church.

 "My world was very small.
 I was only allowed to watch a few shows.
 I was agoraphobic, and suffered from a lot of anxiety and pseudo-hallucinations."

 Ra is Autistic, though at the time, she had no diagnosis or treatment.
 She became extremely ill around age 6 and says that it had a lasting impact.

 "Everything revolved around fear.
 I had and still have several phobias.
 I was afraid of pictures in books, afraid of movies and people--mostly I was afraid to die.
 I became very aware of my mortality, which was really driven home by the doctrines of hell and apocalyptic end times that I was exposed to."

 As Ra grew up she had a lot of struggles, socially and emotionally, with high school being a particularly difficult time period.
 Incidentally, this was also when she discovered her artistic talent.
 Moving from homeschooling to a public school with roughly 1500 students was extremely challenging, especially for a young person with autism, but it did have it's brighter moments.